-In both instances, the rule is only applicable if the two (or more) positions occur at the same time.
+This rule is only applicable if the two (or more) positions occur at the same time.
 If the positions are not held concurrently, the employee would have coverage under PERA and TRA if the eligibility requirements of each system are met.